awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.Performance.md

 ## Temporary storage limits for Aurora MySQL<a name="AuroraMySQL.Managing.TempStorage"></a>

 Aurora MySQL stores tables and indexes in the Aurora storage subsystem\.
-Aurora MySQL uses separate temporary storage for non\-persistent temporary files\.
-This includes files that are used for such purposes as sorting large datasets during query processing or for index build operations\.
+Aurora MySQL uses separate temporary storage for nonpersistent temporary files\.
+Aurora MySQL uses local storage for storing error logs, general logs, slow query logs, audit logs, and non\-InnoDB temporary tables\.
+Local storage also includes files that are used for such purposes as sorting large datasets during query processing or for index build operations\.
+It does not include InnoDB temporary tables\.
+For more information, see the article [What is stored in Aurora MySQL\-Compatible local storage, and how can I troubleshoot local storage issues?](https://aws.amazon.com/premiumsupport/knowledge-center/aurora-mysql-local-storage/)\.
+For more information on temporary tables in Aurora MySQL version 3, see [New temporary table behavior in Aurora MySQL version 3](ams3-temptable-behavior.md)\.

 These local storage volumes are backed by Amazon Elastic Block Store and can be extended by using a larger DB instance class\.
 For more information about storage, see [Amazon Aurora storage and reliability](Aurora.Overview.StorageReliability.md)\.

 **Note**
 You might see `storage-optimization` events when scaling DB instances, for example, from db\.r5\.2xlarge to db\.r5\.4xlarge\.